Code-Institute-Submissions/Portfolio-Project-One-1/README.md

 ### Logo Nav Bar and Footer

-* Across all three pages the Header, Logo, Nav Bar and Footer stay consistent throughout i wanted to do this to provide visual aesthetic and solid structure to the website.
+* Across all three pages the Header, Logo, Nav Bar and Footer stay consistent throughout.
+I wanted to do this to provide a visual aesthetic and solid structure to the website.
-* The Logo has a link to connect you back to the Home page on all pages. and the Social Links at the Footer are fully functional and serve purpose to the site.
+* The Logo has a link to connect you back to the Home page on all pages. and the Social Links at the Footer are fully functional and serve a purpose to the site.

  ![Nav-Bar](/assets/images/READMEimages/nav-bar.png)
  ![Footer](assets/images/READMEimages/footer.png)

  ### Hero Images

-* Hero image changes when max screen width goes below 750px i added this feature to better display the image and draw the attention of the veiwer to make sure the websites intent was understood.
+* Hero image changes when max screen width goes below 750px.
+I added this feature to better display the image and draw the attention of the viewer to make sure the intent of the website was understood.

 #### Hero Image Desktop